apache/usergrid/sdks/html5-javascript/README.md

 The first is a simple app called Dogs that creates a list of dogs.
 The app uses App Services to retrieve a collection of dog entities.
 The app illustrates how to page through the results, and how to create a new entity.

-The second is an app that exercises the 4 REST methods of the api: GET, POST, PUT, and DELETE.
+The second is an app that exercises the 4 REST methods of the api: GET, POST, PUT, and DELETE, plus a login example.
 These two apps provide different functionality and will help you learn how to use the Javascript SDK to make your own amazing apps!

 For a more complex sample app, check out the Messagee app: